 It’s evident that Amazon’s motivation behind these guidelines was to avoid delayed packages, and most savvy sellers expected to see these limitations this time around.
 But the new changes that are expected for Q4 2016 came as a complete surprise to most MF sellers who were hoping to jump in on the FBA game.

 With the rise of demand and sales that Q4 brings, Amazon usually experiences a huge flood of sellers looking to cash in on the holiday shopping craze, but these ‘growth spurts’ don’t come without consequences.

 Amazon Warehouses Bursting at the Seams

-In March of 2016, Amazon started limiting third party sellers from sending in ASINs that had high inventory levels and low demand.
-This move mainly affected retail and online arbitrage sellers who had sourced inventory to later find out Amazon had restricted those ASINs from being sent in to the warehouses.
+third-party sellers from sending in ASINs that had high inventory levels and low demand.
+This move mainly affected retail and online arbitrage sellers who had sourced inventory to later find out Amazon had restricted those ASINs from being sent into the warehouses.

 What Can New FBA Sellers Do About This?

 This is certainly NOT the news a prospective FBA seller wanted to read about, but is this the end for them?
 We think not.